apluslms/moodle-mod_astra/astra/README.md

 Code organization
 =================

-- amd: frontend Javascript code as AMD modules, the format that Moodle expects from JS code
+- amd: frontend Javascript code as ES6 modules, the format that Moodle expects from JS code (previously, Moodle used AMD modules)
 - assets: CSS styles
 - async: PHP scripts that are used for asynchronous grading from the exercise service
 - backup: implementation of the Moodle backup API